West Des Moines Human Rights Commission

 Mission Statement

-West Des Moines Human Rights Commission influences and advocates for community and government systems to ensure an inclusive, equitable and thriving community.
+West Des Moines Human Rights Commission influences and advocates for community and government systems to ensure a welcoming and thriving community.

 Current Commissioners